Chala Bagundi

-Chala Bagundi is a 2000 Indian Telugu-language film directed and produced by E. V. V. Satyanarayana.
+Chala Bagundi is a 2000 Indian Telugu-language comedy film directed and produced by E. V. V. Satyanarayana.
 The film stars Srikanth, Vadde Naveen, Malavika and Asha Saini.
 The film was a hit at the box office and was remade in Kannada as Bahala Chennagide with Shivrajkumar.
 The film won two Nandi Awards.

 Plot

-Sivaji (Vadde Naveen) is an orphan and a child laborer, who saves Vamsi's (Srikanth) father from an accident despite his employer's wishes of not getting involved.
-Sivaji is left behind after his angry employer leaves him and manages to save Prasad (Srikanth dad) by hailing help.
+Sivaji (Vadde Naveen) is an orphan and a child laborer, who saves Vamsi's (Srikanth) father, Prasad from an accident despite his employer's wishes of not getting involved.
+Sivaji is left behind after his angry employer leaves him and manages to save Prasad (Vamsi's dad) by hailing help.
 Vamsi's parents, grateful for his timely rescue, take Sivaji home and treats him as their own son.
 Sivaji has only one condition – he will stay only if they don't object to his drinking.

 Sivaji and Vamsi share a strong bond of friendship growing up.
 Vamsi is a teetotaler and together with Sivaji they look after their father's business, which blooms under their smart governance.
 Sivaji stays separately in a rented room once he is old enough as he hates to show his drinking/hangover side to their parents.
 The friends share a pact wherein their respective brides should be chosen by the other.
 Vamsi tries to set Sivaji up for marriage, but the girl rejects him because of Sivaji's drinking issue.
 Meanwhile, Vamsi comes across Seetha (Malavika) a naive girl fresh from the village, when she attends an interview for a posting in his company, and falls for her instantly.
 The same night Sivaji, who leaves the bar drunk due to a cyclone warning and heavy rainfall comes across Seetha who asks for a ride to the railway station.
 She had to go back to her village the very same day and the auto she was travelling in broke down.
 Seetha soon realizes that Sivaji is drunk driving and becomes wary of his intentions.
 Sivaji, under the influence takes a diversion from the route, pulls over in an abandoned area and tries to force himself on Seetha.
 Vamsi, who was unable to reach Sivaji at his home, tries at the bar he frequents and finds out that Sivaji left already drunk while purchasing another bottle of liquor.
 Vamsi tries to follow up by driving to places he thinks Sivaji might visit, as he is concerned about his friend.
 He misses Sivaji and Seetha, even though he stops in their vicinity.
 Sivaji injures Seetha during the sexual assault that leaves deep scratches on her shoulders and midriff.
 Seetha finally manages to escape Sivaji by hitting him on the head with a rock and leaves.